hudikhq/hoodik/README.md

 For RSA, we employ 2048-bit [PKCS#1](https://en.wikipedia.org/wiki/PKCS_1) keys, and for AES, we use [AEAD Ascon-128a](https://ascon.iaik.tugraz.at/).
 We have detailed usage of the crypto in the `cryptfns` workspace member.
 Our encryption setup offers the best performance results we’ve seen to date.

-We store files in chunks (defined by the `fs::MAX_CHUNK_SIZE_BYTES` constant) and encrypt each chunk individually.
+We store files in chunks and encrypt each chunk individually.
 This method enables concurrent uploading and downloading of chunks, thereby offsetting encryption overhead.

 *In the case of downloading publicly linked files, the shared key solely unlocks the link.
 Within the link, we've encrypted the actual file key, which then decrypts the file as it downloads.
 This design ensures that the person receiving the shared link never receives the file key.